Magnolia sargentiana

 Magnolia sargentiana is a species of flowering plant in the family Magnoliaceae.
 It is endemic to China, where it occurs in Sichuan and Yunnan.
 It is widely distributed but its populations are fragmented.
+Its total population was estimated at ~20,000 after field surveys were conducted in April 2006.

 This is a forest tree which grows 8 to 25 meters tall.
 It is harvested for wood and herbal medicine.